Last Updated on December 21, 2020

 I wish I could say that I’m unfamiliar with the experience of trying to survive the holidays while broke.
-Unfortunately, I’ve experienced more than my fair share of holidays with no money so I can empathize with those of you who are are currently experiencing this reality.
+Unfortunately, I’ve experienced more than my fair share of holidays with no money, so I can empathize with those of you who are currently experiencing this reality.

-In my case, I was broke during the holidays several times because of overspending and then the worst experience was when my mom lost her job and I ended up supporting the two of us on student loans and my part-time work at Starbucks.
+In my case, I was broke during the holidays several times because of overspending and then the worst experience was when my mom lost her job.
+I ended up supporting the two of us on student loans and my part-time work at Starbucks.

 The thought honestly scares me.
 Instead, I would like to share how I survived numerous holidays when I had no money.
-There were several strategies that I used to make it through those times and I hope that they will help you too.
+I used several strategies to make it through those times, and I hope that they will help you too.

 Focus On Gratitude

-- Being thankful for my weekly dance classes that I was able to barter work hours in exchange for weekly dance classes.
+- Being thankful for my weekly dance classes, I could barter work hours in exchange for weekly dance classes.